xElectronic signature or eSign in India is relatively new for trying to replace our physical signatures, something that is thousands of years old.

 Today, we can see that signature has come a long way and has evolved into the form of digital or electronic signature, which can be applied from any location, at any time, all while sitting in front of a screen.

-Electronic signatures are legally valid signatures under the Information Technology Act, 2000. eSign is a new type of digital signature that is still gaining popularity and acceptance in India and the world.
+Electronic signatures are legally valid signatures under the Information Technology Act, 2000.
+While eSign is a new type of digital signature that is still gaining popularity and acceptance in India and world-wide.

 More often than not, a change in technology serves as the backbone for future processes associated with that technology.

-Thus, it is essential we understand the challenges associated with eSign in India, the solutions to those challenges, and the opportunities that arise from those challenges.
+Hence it is important to understand the challenges associated with eSign in India.
+Along with the solutions to those challenges, and the opportunities that arise from those challenges.

 Most people usually resent something new, in this case, it’s new technology.
 It may take a few more years before people become more acquainted and familiar with electronic signatures.